UBCC3/psi4-docker-utils/README.md

 # psi4-docker-utils
-> Utilities to help build replicatable Psi4 docker images with various utilities for reproducible quantum chemistry calculations.
+> "Frozen" Ubuntu + Conda environments in Docker to build and run Psi4 alongside various utility packages.

 **Why?** -- So far, our research group has been having a very difficult time building Psi4.
 Each person's computer has a different issue, and its difficult to reproduce things.
 So, this Docker container was written to provide a